th-koeln-intia/ip-sprachassistent-team4/docs/pages/knowledge/Jekyll.md

 # Jekyll
 - jekyll ist most popular framework to work static websites
 - ist powerfull and extensible
-- hat a large community behint it.
+- has a large community behint it.
 The community creates themes and templates that you can used from free to add more advance feature and a whole lot of more
 - jekyll ist built on top of ruby language

 ## create a  new Jekyll site